coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 }
 ```

-Inside the test, we call the `exchangeFiatForRedeemable` program method, and then write the usual assert checks.
+Inside the test, we call the `exchangeDepositTokenForRedeemable` program method, and then write the usual assert checks.

 Running `anchor test` should now show 3 tests passed.